-- 4. Turn the ignition key switch to the start position.
+4. Turn the ignition key switch to the start position.
 Make sure the car is not in gear!
 If your meter reads (+)12V, go to the next step.
-If it doesn't, probe another wire. - 5.
-Cut the wire you suspect of being the starter wire. - 6.
+If it doesn't, probe another wire. - 6.
 Attempt to start the car.
 If the starter engages, reconnect it and go back to Step 3.
 If the starter does not turn over, you have the right wire.